AzureCloudWorkshops/ACW-App-Modernization/Hands-on lab/AdditionalNotes.md

     Another approach is to delete the parts database and create a simple basic database to save money.

-1. Once you have the database restored at Azure, and you have the web solution migrated, you are done with the first part of the "app modernization".
+1. Once you have the database restored at Azure, and you have the web solution migrated, you are done with the first part of the `app modernization`.

 1. At this point, you should have a working web application and you should have a deployed database with data in it.
 You should also have added the connection string to the app service.